VSArchive/Portfolio-Archive-4/content/posts/2021/create-user-terminal-ubuntu.md

 ---
-title: "Create a New User from terminal on Ubuntu"
+title: "Create a New User from the terminal on Ubuntu"

 date: 2021-11-28T14:00:00
 url: /posts/create-user-terminal-ubuntu/